In this social media management guide, you’ll learn:

 Holly Medwid, CEO at Monarch Social Media, votes for monthly reports, explaining:

-“You get a better understanding of awareness, engagement, and conversion metrics from your digital marketing campaigns.
+“Your digital marketing campaigns give you a better understanding of awareness, engagement, and conversion rates.
 This shows true social media ROI for clients.”

 Cons: Time-consuming.
 Medwid explains, “There’s usually a large educational component because you’re measuring data points that most clients don’t understand.”

-Pro Tip: To overcome this issue, use DashThis’ Notes feature.
+Pro Tip: To overcome this issue, use the DashThis Notes feature.
 Explain your process in detail within the report—it’ll save you time from writing another email to your client.

 Pros: Evaluate year-over-year comparisons and overall marketing strategy and create a yearly budget.

-Cons: Unable to get a clear picture of best-performing social media content at a sustainable level.
+Cons: Unable to clearly understand best-performing social media content sustainably.

 So, which reports should you focus on?
 Short answer: You should create all of them.